-At the beginning of 2017 I had the pleasure to know Giovanna Scaglione who spoke to me about Teodoro Zeccoli and told me he lived in Imola with his family.
+At the beginning of 2017 we had the pleasure to know Giovanna Scaglione who spoke about Teodoro Zeccoli and told us he lived in Imola with his family.

-When, after a few weeks, Andrea Cajani (Events and Drive Experience Chief at Scuderia del Portello) called to invite me for the Historic Minardi Day,
+When, after a few weeks, Andrea Cajani (Events and Drive Experience Chief at Scuderia del Portello) called to invite us for the Historic Minardi Day,

-I turned and made the suggestion to Cajani.
+The suggestion was made made to Cajani.
 “Andrea, do you know who lives in Imola?
 No?
 But the great Teodoro Zeccoli!
-And as you are in Imola with the 33 Fléron for it's 50th anniversary, why don't you call Teo and invite him for the event?
+And as you are in Imola with the 33 Fléron for it's 50th anniversary, why not call Teo and invite him for the event?
 Cajani was certain not to tell Teo what the big surprise would be, of course.

-Now at 88 years old Zeccoli could not go anywhere else but for a short drive to Imola circuit nearby his home.
+Now at 88 years old Zeccoli could not go anywhere else but for a short drive to the Imola circuit near his home.

-Cajani, who is a great event organizer, accepted my idea with great enthusiasm and ultimately the delightful afternoon ended at Imola with Teodoro Zeccoli sitting inside his 33 exactly 50 years later!
+Mr. Cajani, who is a great event organizer, accepted the idea with great enthusiasm and ultimately the delightful afternoon ended at Imola with Teodoro Zeccoli sitting inside his 33 exactly 50 years later!

 Moments after sitting in His Fleron for the first time in 50 Years!